ulif/psj.policy/src/psj/policy/transforms/README.txt

 :Author: Uli Fouquet
 :Test-Layer: unit

-One of the major aims of Plone Scientific Journal sites is, to process content, that was delivered in .odt or .docx formats.
+One of the major aims of Plone Scholarly Journal sites is, to process content, that was delivered in .odt or .docx formats.
 Transforms are the Plone way to handle such 'external' document formats.